bpascazio/pace-android/syllabus.md

 Android Development for Tablets and Additional APIs
 ---
 * Designing for tablets: Fragments
-* Using C2D (Cloud to Device), Device Administration
+* Using C2DM (Cloud to Device Messaging), Device Administration
 * Data binding and Content providers)
 * Additional APIs Coverage (new APIs from latest releases)
-* How to leverage upcoming APIs from AOSP (Android Open Source Project)

 Best Practices and Testing
 ---